LamTS72/RAG_AcademicDocument/README.md

 ## 🧩 Components Overview

 ### `base/`
-- **llm_model.py**: Contains the implementation of the Vistra 7B model wrapper.
+- **llm_model.py**: Contains the implementation of the Mistral 7B model wrapper.
 - **utils.py**: Provides utility functions for tasks such as text pre-processing and logging.

 ### `rag/`
 - **file_loader.py**: Handles file input and converts documents into a suitable format for the RAG pipeline.
 - **helper.py**: Contains helper functions used across various RAG modules.
 - **main.py**: The main script to run the RAG pipeline from start to finish.
-- **rag_llm.py**: Integrates the Vistra 7B model with the retrieval process to generate responses.
+- **rag_llm.py**: Integrates the Mistral 7B model with the retrieval process to generate responses.
 - **vector_db.py**: Manages interactions with the vector database, including indexing and querying documents.

 ### `app.py`